gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 - Reproject data into the selected projected coordinate system [Refer 3 (e)].

-- Open the attribute table window, toggle on the editing mode, add new field (Eg:‘id’ in this case) and populate the field with value 0.
+- Open the attribute table window, toggle on the editing mode, add a new field (Eg:‘id’ in this case), and populate the field with value 0.

     <img width="600" alt="image" src="https://github.com/user-attachments/assets/7816c4ea-cba5-456a-88d4-74991ab68135" />